Irish Myths and Legends: 3 Great Love Stories That Can Rekindle Your Hearts Desire, Find Out Today!

 Fionn was heartbroken for years until he discovered that the doe he must have stumbled across on his first day on the hunt was his lost love.
-But on one hunting trip, his hounds were roaming in a forest when they discovered a soft newborn fawn.
-Upon first laying eyes on the fawn, Fionn knew this was their child.
+But on one hunting trip, his hounds roamed in a forest when they discovered a soft newborn fawn.
+Upon first looking at the fawn, Fionn knew this was their child.
 He took the baby home, where it soon grew into a son.
 He was named Oisín, which means "little deer" in the Celtic language.

 3. DOISÍN & NIAMH

 As Doisín's story goes in one of the versions we know, the couple meets as Niamh (A goddess of black magic) is on vacation in Ireland.
 She is entranced with Doisín, so she takes him back to her native land, and they get married, the land of eternal youth and magic.
-Doisín tries to convince Niamh to go back to Ireland and visit his father since Doisín is mortal.
+Doisín tries convincing Niamh to return to Ireland and visit his father since Doisín is mortal.
 After three years of convincing, Niamh finally agrees.

 Doisín was in shock and mortified to return to Ireland.
 Losing track of time in Tír na nÓg is like having lived 300 years in Ireland.
 He realizes only after years have passed that his father has been deceased for centuries.
 Shuddered by his loss, Doisín travels the length and breadth of Ireland on his horse.
 His travel and journey to the country of his ancestors speed up his aging process and amplify the moment he lays his body on Irish soil.
 Doisín is blind and crippled in seconds, and as a result, he dies of natural causes.
 Niamh will never know that her love died an eternal death.